25 years of soma, the glasgow label that discovered daft punk

 Soma was started back in 1991 with the intention of releasing qualitative electronic dance music regardless of commercial consideration, which we still hold vehemently true till today.
 It's fair to say that initially it represented a local intake of artists but, as the label quickly achieved a more international reputation, our artist pool rapidly followed.

-What are some of your favourite releases you've chucked out over the years?
+What are some of your favorite releases you've chucked out over the years?

 You famously put out the original vinyl version of Daft Punk's Da Funk.
 How did you first come across them?
 Are you still in touch?